If you’re wondering how to improve staff meetings, you’ve come to the right place.

 To improve your staff meetings, be sure that you don’t:

 - Fill time.
-Bringing in outside speakers, creating busywork, or revisiting already-established policies and procedures are a waste of time.
+Bringing in outside speakers, creating busywork, or revisiting already-established policies and procedures are often a waste of time.

 - Start late.
 Be respectful by starting and ending on time.
 You can even end early if all meeting items have been covered!

 - Multitask.
 If your attention is on your phone, tablet, or laptop during a meeting, it sends the signal that the meeting isn’t important.
-Meeting apps are an exception, of course, and it wouldn’t hurt to make this a rule for all attendees—but lead by example!
+Meeting and note-taking apps are an exception, of course, and it wouldn’t hurt to make this a rule for all attendees—but lead by example!

 What types of staff meetings are there?